 In 1979 he started On-U Sound, where he started to produce for others Reggae artist like Mikey Dread, Bim Sherman, Singers and Players, and many more.
 And more important all of those artists released on his own label.
 Because he didn't came from original school of craftsmanship like pioneers Reggae/Ska/Dub producers, his production had some kind, let me say, pretty metallic, with a lot of sounds unfamiliar in Reggae and Dub.

 Somewhere in that time two subcultures, separated by racial segregation and legacy of imperialism, and poverty will start to merge into one.All that energy of youth, and DIY activism created whole new independent music "industry", beneath the radar of mainstream pop media.
 It was the time when everyone who wanted to release a record, he could do it without a lot of money, set up studio from used and cheap gear, and create independent label.
-Moto was: it doesn't matter what you have, just use it, use it everyday, go create
+Moto was: it doesn't matter what you have, just use it, use it everyday, go create!

-: Even if he was a friend with people who was in punk, and who played in punk bands, Adrian Sherwood didn't like punk at all.
+Trivia: Even if he was a friend with people who was in punk, and who played in punk bands, Adrian Sherwood didn't like punk at all.
 I read somewhere, that he went to concert organized by some of his friends, and expected some "harsh punk noise".
 But the band was The Jam, and that changed everything.
-He started to work with
+He started to work with Generation X, The Clash, The Slits, even John Lydon's PIL.

-Lee Scratch Perry-a, Ministry, Primal Scream, Sinead O'Connor, Depech Mode, Einstürzende Neubauten, Cabaret Voltaire, KMFDM, Terminal Power Company, Nine Inch Nails, The Slits, Blur, Afrika Bambata, The Fall, New Age Steppers, Air - just to mention few ones.
+Just because his unconventional production style he was invited to produce or remix other bands like: Lee Scratch Perry-a, Ministry, Primal Scream, Sinead O'Connor, Depech Mode, Einstürzende Neubauten, Cabaret Voltaire, KMFDM, Terminal Power Company, Nine Inch Nails, The Slits, Blur, Afrika Bambata, The Fall, New Age Steppers, Air - just to mention few ones.
 But with his African Head Charge he will create strangest postpunk record ever made: My life In The Hole In The Ground, where he will successfully combine Industrial/Dub/African Ethnic Music.

 He believed in every record he produce, and paid from his own pocket expanses for recordings.
 He was even put his family house on mortgage.
 But in the end, even with the quality of releases, low sales and On-U Sounds will cost him a family house.
 Somewhere he said it was shittiest period of his artistic life, cause he was producing other people's music to pay the dept. I can only imagine him ironically smiled and said something like: "Yeah people said that releases are great, and the On-U has cult following, but theirs child won't go to sleep at his school friends house.
 I agree with people who say that we were before our time, but it isn't cost effective to come from the future."